 Further information is available on the accreditation process, the schemes operates by SLAB and How to Apply.

 The Sri Lanka Accreditation Board (SLAB) is the national accreditation authority for Sri Lanka established under Act No. 32 of 2005.
-The Board functions as an autonomous body under the purview of the Ministry of Higher Education, Technology & Innovation.
+The Board functions as an autonomous body under the purview of the Ministry of Science, Technology & Research.
 SLAB is recognized by the government to assess organizations against International and National standards that provide Testing, Medical/Clinical Testing, Calibration, Inspection, Certification, GHG Validation/Verification bodies, Proficiency Testing Providers and Good Laboratory Practice.

 An introductory See the Home page